Only Array Attribute Class

 Applying both attributes to a parameter causes an error.
 For more information, including the standard pattern for making changes to an array, see Passing arrays to a Windows Runtime component in the Windows Dev Center.

-If the caller is managed code, the caller's original array is passed to the called method, as it would be in any method call in the .NET Framework.
-Array contents are mutable in managed code, so the method can selectively read and change those values.
+If the caller is managed code, the array is not copied.
+The original array is available to the called method, as it would be in any method call in the .NET Framework.
+Array contents are mutable in .NET Framework code, so any changes the method makes to the array are visible to the caller.
 This is important to remember because it affects unit tests written for a Windows Runtime component.
-If the tests are written in managed code, the contents of an array will appear to be mutable during testing, and the results are likely to be different if the method is called from native code later.
+If the tests are written in managed code, the contents of an array will appear to be mutable during testing.

-Initializes a new instance of the WriteOnlyArrayAttribute class.
+Initializes a new instance of the ReadOnlyArrayAttribute class.

 When implemented in a derived class, gets a unique identifier for this Attribute.(Inherited from Attribute)